smarthomeNG/plugins/uzsu/README.md

 ### items.yaml

 #### uzsu
-You have to specify a item with `type = dict` and with the `uzsu_item` attribute set to the path of the item which will be set by this item.
+You have to specify an item with `type = dict` and with the `uzsu_item` attribute set to the path of the item which will be set by this item.
 The dict has to have two keys. `active` which says if the whole list of entries should be active or not and `list` which contains a list of all entries (see the Item Data Format section for more details).

+From version 1.4.1 on you can also specify an `interpolation` dictionary.

 ```yaml
 # items/my.yaml